Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 ## Intelligence

 Neither philosophy nor exact sciences formulate _intelligence_, and its genesis is a bigger mystery.
-Digitalization needs clear definitions - and there are none.
+Digitalization speaks in clear definitions - and there are none.

 Visioners of both the bright and dismal future of AI readily assume its *self-knowledge/awareness* as a trivial matter of time.
-To either brew in more and more complex code or get all of a sudden [short circuited](https://www.imdb.com/title/tt0091949)&nbsp;<sup>:cinema:</sup>.
+To either brew by itself in more and more complex code or get all of a sudden [short circuited](https://www.imdb.com/title/tt0091949)<sup>:cinema:</sup>.

-Digital tech effectively automates much of hard cogitative ops, but not unformalizable processes that can make a mathematician or physician great: abstraction, criticism, and motivation.
-And the latter bring tangible results, as theories and their proofs.
+Digital tech effectively and reliably automates much of hard cogitative ops (where humans are prone to errors), but not unformalizable processes (abstraction, criticism, motivation) that may result in great breakthroughs in exact sciences.<sup>:art:</sup>

+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:art:</sup> <sub>In non-exact studies and art too, but it's not that evident.</sub>

 This could be enough to look at *AI* as a buzzword rather than technology, or IntelliSteampunk vs. AI dystopia.